3lvia/core-github-actions-runner/README.md

 go run main.go
 ```

-Packer and git must be installed on your machine for this to work.
+Go, Packer and git must be installed on your machine for this to work.

 ### Removing software